This page is sponsored by:

 Blood of Dracula's Castle (1967)

-Images from Al Adamson's horror favorite Blood of Dracula's Castle.
+Images from Al Adamson's horror favorite Blood of Dracula's Castle, shot on a budget of about $50,000 in 1967 but was not released until October 1969.
 LEFT: Paula Raymond as the Countess, a vampire.
 RIGHT: With Alexander D'Arcy near the end of the film

 later years

 Paula Raymond's career was interrupted again in August 1962 when she was involved in a serious car crash; nearly dying in the accident, she suffered severe facial injuries and had to undergo a number of plastic surgery procedures.
-Although the surgeries were successful, Raymond did not look quite the same afterward.
+Although the surgeries were successful, Raymond did not look quite the same afterward and suffered from the effects of the crash for the remainder of her life.
 She resumed her acting career fifteen months after the accident but retired from the screen not long afterward.
-With the exception of an appearance in Fred Olen Ray's Mind Twister (1994; with Telly Savalas) and a brief stint on a soap opera, Raymond's career ended with a pair of Al Adamson flicks, Blood of Dracula's Castle (1969; with Alexander D'Arcy and John Carradine) and Five Bloody Graves (1970; with Robert Dix and Scott Brady).
-Sadly, Paula Raymond died in late December 2003 at the age of 79.
+With the exception of an appearance in Fred Olen Ray's Mind Twister (1994; with Telly Savalas) and a brief stint on a soap opera, Raymond's career ended with a pair of Al Adamson flicks, Blood of Dracula's Castle (1967; with Alexander D'Arcy and John Carradine) and Five Bloody Graves (1970; with Robert Dix and Scott Brady).
+Sadly, Paula Raymond died on December 31, 2003, at the age of 79.
+Her only child, a daughter, died in 1993, so Raymond left no immediate survivors.

 filmography